 It’s hard to go to a trade show or pick up an industry publication these days without reading something about Industry 4.0, “smart” factories, the Industrial Internet of Things (IIoT), AI, data analytics and cloud computing – just to name a few.

 Manufacturing companies have taken advantage of these digital technologies to reduce waste and variability in their production processes and significantly improve product quality and performance.
-Having more sources for capturing data than ever before, it’s not uncommon for an industrial company to have millions of connected devices, along with tens of thousands of industrial control systems installed nationwide.
+With the help of Salesforce, more companies are getting a better grasp of understanding e-commerce and are also having more sources for capturing data than ever before as it’s not uncommon for an industrial company to have millions of connected devices, along with tens of thousands of industrial control systems installed nationwide.